xlladdins/xll/README.md

 handiwork by opening the self-contained `.xll` file you produce.
 The xll library can also generate documentation integrated into Excel's help system.
-Hopefully, you will get to the quality problem of others using your product and you can tell them to go to the Function Wizard and click on <u>Help with this function</u>
-as your first line of defense against them taking up your precious time.
+Hopefully, you will get to the quality problem of others using your product and you can tell them to go to the Function Wizard and click on [Help with this function](https://github.com/xlladdins/xll/blob/346790160ea9d7dbea8559d5fb9b48fe09967886/xll/args.h#L277) as your first line of defense against them taking up your precious time.

 The major usability enhancement for devlopers in the latest version is that all strings are now UTF-8.